 At the core of the Sixth Form experience at Walthamstow Hall is an academic programme characterised by breadth and flexibility which enables each student to follow her own tailored path of academic study.
-Students are given the freedom to choose the subjects which they want to pursue at A Level or, in some instances, Cambridge Pre-U. Unusually, their choices are not constrained by pre-determined ‘blocks’ and the availability of courses is not determined according to how many students wish to study them.
+Students are given the freedom to choose the subjects which they want to pursue at A Level.
+Unusually, their choices are not constrained by pre-determined ‘blocks’ and the availability of courses is not determined according to how many students wish to study them.
 Instead, students are free to select the subjects which play to their strengths, the subjects which will open the doors to their desired university destination and the subjects which they love.
 It is possible either to specialise in Arts or Sciences or to diversify, depending on where individual strengths and interests lie.

 The EPQ (Extended Project Qualification), has proved to be a very popular addition to the roster of subject choices available to Walthamstow Hall Sixth Formers.
 The EPQ is an independent piece of work which means that most of the project is self-guided.
 This makes the EPQ both challenging and rewarding.